 The school district must locate, identify, and evaluate all resident children with disabilities, including children with disabilities attending private schools, regardless of the severity of their disabilities.
 The school district has a special education screening program to locate and screen all children with suspected disabilities who are residents of the district and who have not graduated from high school.
 Upon request the school district will screen any resident child who has not graduated high school to determine whether a special education referral is appropriate.
-A request may be made by contacting Ms. Angela Klein, IEP Team Coordinator, Mineral Point School District, at (608) 987-0710 Ext.
-170, or by writing her at the Mineral Point Elementary School, 611 Cothern Street, Mineral Point, WI 53565.
+A request may be made by contacting Angela Klein, Director of Special Education & Pupil Services, Mineral Point School District, 611 Cothern Street, Mineral Point, WI 53565 T: (608) 987-0712 or E: angela.klein@mp.k12.wi.us